Asemana Books

 ISBN: 9781997503309

-The Azali discourse, which took shape after the death of the Báb and in opposition and competition with the Bahá’í Faith, was not merely a religious movement.
-The Azalis sought to articulate—within the heart of the Islamic–Iranian tradition—an esoteric, anti-despotic, and reformist reading: a reading that reworked Islamic tradition by reinterpreting, expanding the textual centers of authority, and shifting their locus.
-In effect, the Azalis occupied an intermediary position among three domains: the mystical and esoteric traditions of Iranian Islam, modern rationality, and a concern with political emancipation.
+The Azali discourse, which took shape after the death of the Báb and in opposition and competition with the Bahá’í religion, was not merely a religious movement.
+The Azalis sought to produce, from within the Islamic–Iranian tradition, an esoteric, anti-despotic, and reformist reading—one that on the one hand demanded a reworking of the Islamic tradition, and on the other sought to transform the foundations of religious authority by expanding the textual core and displacing established loci of authority.
+In this respect, the Azalis occupied an intermediary position, oscillating among three domains: mystical and esoteric tradition, modern rationality, and emancipatory thought.

-The Azalis were well aware that expressing their ideas in Qajar Iran could cost one’s life.
-For this reason, their writings acquired a dual character: an exoteric surface and an esoteric depth.
-On the surface, advice, ethics, and reform; beneath it, a critique of religious authority and the proposal of its replacement, a critique of Islamic law and a call for a reworked shariʿa, and an invitation to struggle against the Qajar state.
+The Azalis were well aware that openly expressing their beliefs in Qajar Iran would cost them their lives.
+For this reason, their writings assumed a dual character: an outward, exoteric layer and an inward, esoteric one.
+On the surface, they offered moral counsel and called for the ethical reform of society.
+At a deeper level, however, they pursued a critique of religious authority and the dissolution of the clerical institution, a critique of Islamic law and a call for its reconfiguration, as well as an invitation to struggle against the Qajar state.

 میرزا فتحالله قدسی کرمانی (فواد کرمانی)(۱۲۶۸ق – ۱۳۵۸ق / ۱۳۱۷ش)